 There are basically two types of panels that go into LCD screens:

 - TN (Twisted Nematic).
 TN panels can look really good when you are positioned with the right viewing angle, but if you get higher, lower, left or right from that viewing angle the colors start looking washed out and the contrast goes down.
-Photographers want to make sure they avoid buying a computer monitor that has a TN panel so that their photo edits aren’t ruined because they sat themselves at a viewing angle that wasn’t perfect.
+Photographers should avoid buying a computer monitor that has a TN panel so that their photo edits aren’t ruined because they sat themselves at a viewing angle that wasn’t perfect.

 - IPS (In-Plane Switching).
 IPS panels don’t have this issue with the viewing angle.
 IPS panels look pretty much the same no matter your viewing angle.
 They have a downside in being slower to refresh than TN panels, but photographers are mostly dealing with static images and don’t need a really high refresh rate.